Seven Generations Center of Excellence in Native Behavioral Health Aazhogan Program

 2017 Students: Samuel Deering, Kayla Azure, Katelynn Vondall, Devin Counts

-Aazhogan, meaning “bridge” in the Native American Anishinabe language, is a program designed to assist tribal high school and college students with the transition from rural reservation life to university life.
+Aazhogan, meaning “bridge” in the Native American Anishinaabe language, is a program designed to assist tribal high school and college students with the transition from rural reservation life to university life.
 The four-week, six-credit, intensive summer program is for Native American students enrolled at the University of North Dakota (UND) in the upcoming fall semester.
 The program is intended to help students interested in pursuing a career related to the health sciences (preferably behavioral health) understand and cope with the challenges they may face in their transition to at UND.

 Aazhogan enhances student success by: